Skip to content

 Heliport Responsibility

-When runway 25 is in use, the responsibility for management of the helicopter area falls to ADC West.
-When runway 25 is not in use, ADC East (if online) takes responsibility for the heliport.
+When runway 07 or 25 is in use for either arrivals or departures, the responsibility for management of the helicopter area and associated arriving and departing helicopters falls to ADC West.
+During all other runway modes, ADC East (if online) takes responsibility for the heliport.

 Parallel Runway Operations